 Back in 2015 the first edition of Office 365 for IT Pros was released.
 The book was originally titled Office 365 for Exchange Professionals, reflecting the audience focus at the time.
 All the authors, myself included, were Microsoft MVPs with backgrounds in Exchange Server.
 So the focus on Exchange was natural.
 Later the book was renamed to Office 365 for IT Pros as the coverage expanded to more topics.

 Office 365 for IT Pros, 5th edition has now been released.
 I’m no longer involved as an author, but I still use the book as my main reference for Office 365.
 Along with the official docs on Microsoft’s website, it is the first place I look for information.
 So for this edition I can take an outsider’s view and write a review of the book.

 Can One Office 365 Book Cover Everything?

 To write a technical book you need to decide how many topics to cover, and how deep to go on each topic.
 For a subject as broad as Office 365 that is a challenge.
 Office 365 is huge, complex, and used by different organizations in different ways.

-Office 365 for IT Pros covers the main workloads of Exchange Online, SharePoint Online/OneDrive, and Skype for Business/Teams.
+Office 365 for IT Pros covers the main workloads of Exchange Online, SharePoint Online/OneDrive, and Teams.
 There is also coverage of the foundational identity topics, such as integrating on-premises AD with Azure Active Directory.
 Complementary features such as Groups, DLP, Flow, Information Protection, auditing and reporting are also covered.
 You can read through the full table of contents to see the full list of chapter titles.